cmower/optas/doc/mainpage.md

-# OPTAS Documentation
+# OpTaS Documentation

-This is the documentation for OPTAS.
+This is the documentation for OpTaS.